Russia snubs UN court hearings in case brought by Ukraine

 The success of Ukraine's request will depend on whether the court accepts it has “prima facie jurisdiction” in the case, which is not a guarantee that the court ultimately would proceed with the suit.
 Cases at the International Court of Justice typically take years to complete.

-Regardless of the outcome of the hearings Monday and Tuesday, they give Ukraine another platform to air grievances about Moscow's invasion.
+Regardless of the outcome of the hearings, they give Ukraine another platform to air grievances about Moscow's invasion.

 “It’s part of, I think, an overall diplomatic strategy to try to put maximum pressure on Russia,” said Gill.